ErrorTzy/writings/papers/PhDApps/Draft_3.md

 ### The constraint of rational agency

 Now you may ask, so what information does "the world" carries, then?
 The previous argument from inconsistency shows that, we mean by "the world" must be constrained by our rationality.
 But consistency is not the only constraint.
 I believe the following is also an indispensable constraint: the world is such that, we are rational agents.
+And given this constraint, we are objectly rational agents.

+Arguably, there are different senses of "rational agency".
+For the word limit, I have to truncate the discussion about it.
+But as long as we can distinguish clear cases of rational agency, then for the purpose of objectively ruling out Robo's metaphysics, it will suffice.

 Aristotle appears to follow the constraint I suggest in Chapter 9 of _De Interpretatione_.
 There, he rejects the principle of bivalence due to our deliberation and action.
 He argues that, deliberation and action requires that, propositions about the future must be open (19a10).
 Then they cannot have a truth value now (19a26).
 Therefore the principle of bivalence is false.
 However, Aristotle's argument seems to epistemic instead of metaphysical.
 When he writes that "what will be has an origin both in deliberation and in action" (19a6-9), the plausible interpretation is that our *beliefs* about the future originate from these rational activities, not the future state of affairs itself.
 If so, his argument is best understood as follows: it is impossible for us to rationally *believe* that the future is predetermined while simultaneously viewing ourselves as rational agents who deliberate.
 Therefore, by our rational agency, the world cannot be such that bivalence is true.